 International students seeking admission to IRSC must complete the online application for admission, and pay the $30.00 USD application fee as the first step in the admissions process.

-Students who have attended a post-secondary educational institution outside the United States must have their foreign academic credentials evaluated by a NACES member organization and provide the IRSC Admissions and Records Office with a course-by course evaluation of the official translated transcripts from each institution attended.
+Post-secondary: Submission of a foreign post-secondary transcripts is optional.
+Students who have attended a postsecondary educational institution outside the United States and wish to transfer their coursework must have their foreign academic credentials evaluated by a current NACES member organization and provide IRSC Student Records Office with a course by course evaluation from each institution attended.
 The student is responsible for evaluation fees, and there is no guarantee that any coursework will transfer to IRSC.

 All original documents must be mailed to Indian River State College International Student Services, 3209 Virginia Avenue, Fort Pierce, FL 34981, USA.